 While the distribution agreement should contain detailed and comprehensive provisions on regulating the conduct and behavior of the distributor, it cannot provide answers to all problems.
 In case of breach or non-compliance, the most powerful enforcement action by the brand owner can only be the threat of termination of the agreement and the deprivation of the right of distribution.
 This however could be illusory rather than real, as there may be insurmountable obstacles to the brand owner taking over from the distributor either to run the retail business or to appoint an alternative distributor.
 Apart from the practicality of the brand owner’s ability to succeed in doing so, other issues such as the ability to assume rights to shop leases, the transfer of the labour force and the transfer of customer data can pose obstructions.

-In sum, a good, carefully made choice of distributor and a succession business plan formulated early on will go a long way to ensuring a successful partnership with a distributor in China.
+In sum, a good, carefully made choice of distributor and a successful business plan formulated early on will go a long way to ensuring a successful partnership with a distributor in China.